 Tips on how to pack less but look more fashionable

-It happens.
 You are going on a dream holiday, far, far away.
-Location?
-Bali.
-But there’s one looming question in your head: what to pack?
-Okay, and maybe a few more: how do I fit my whole closet into a not-so-big suitcase?
+There’s always one looming question: what to pack?
+Okay, maybe a few more: how do I fit my whole closet into my not-so-big suitcase?
 How do I travel in style if I have a limited luggage allowance?
 Do I need another dress?
 And so on...

-If you’ve ever asked yourself any of these questions and still don’t have the answers, I gotchu.
+If you’ve ever asked yourself any of these questions, I have you covered.
 Stay calm, take a deep breath, and keep reading.
-Gone are the days of packing everything you own and hoping for the best.
+Gone are the days of packing everything you own and outfit frustration.

 Packing can be a hassle.
-We’ve all been there.
-The solution is actually simple - it is all about planning in advance.
+We all know this to be true.
+The solution is actually simple - plan in advance.
 The process doesn’t have to take forever, and if you know what you’re doing it can actually be quite fun.

 Organize your holiday gear